realm/realm-java-benchmarks/README.md

 ## How to analyse - TLDR version

-This describes how to benchmark the different datastores supported by this test suite.
+This describes how to benchmark the different data stores supported by this test suite.

-1. Set NUMBER_OF_OBJECTS in `app/src/main/java/io.realm.datastorebenchmark.MainActivity.java`.
+1. Set `NUMBER_OF_OBJECTS` in `app/src/main/java/io.realm.datastorebenchmark.MainActivity.java`.
    The rest of this guide assumes `1000` which is the default.

 2. Deploy the app to the phone or emulator.
 It will auto-start and report *Done*